 The price you pay for your flight to Lome may vary depending on when you book.
 For the best chance of a lower fare, look to book 40 days in advance of your trip.
 Fares are likely to increase a fortnight or so before your departure date.

 Which day is cheapest to fly to Lome?

 At the moment, Friday is the most economical day to take a flight to Lome.
 Thursday is likely to be the most costly.

-At the moment, flights in the afternoon are likely to offer the best value for money for your Lome trip.
-A flight at midday will more often than not be of higher cost.
+At the moment, flights in the evening are likely to offer the best value for money for your Lome trip.
+A flight in the afternoon will more often than not be of higher cost.

 When is the best to fly to Lome?

 For those who like it hot, the best time to visit Lome is from November to February, the period of lowest rainfall, and with temperatures up to around 32 C. Having an equatorial climate, the region is hot and damp.
 If you prefer cooler weather visit in July to September – flights to Lome should also be cheaper then as peak season is April to October.
 There is also a relatively dry period in August.
 If weather is no object, the Festival Africarythmes is held at the French institute in Lome each June (the wettest month of the year).
 It features Togolese artists and musicians and stages workshops as well as concerts.
 Upwards of 10,000 people attend each year.